-Five-Temperament Ensemble: Carey and Bailey (phlegmatic); Ms. Tutweiler (melancholic), Cody (melancholic/phlegmatic); Woody and Kirby (the phlegmatics); Zack and London ("sangoleric"); Marcus and Addison (sanguine), Maya (leukine), and Mr. Moseby (choleric, still not exactly a caricature).
+Five-Temperament Ensemble: Ms. Tutweiler (melancholic), Cody Martin (melancholic/phlegmatic); Bailey Pickett, Woody Fink and Kirby Morris (phlegmatic); Zack Martin and London Tipton (sanguine/choleric); Marcus Little and Addison (sanguine), Maya Bennett (leukine), and Mr. Moseby (choleric, still not exactly a caricature).

 Flanderization: London again.
 Whether or not her stupidity has been cranked up, because she does have her smart moments.

 Foreshadowing: Bailey and Cody broke up, but in the Christmas Special, London gets a glimpse into her future and finds out that Bailey and Cody got married.